Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

+The attention mechanism is defined as in \cite{bahdanau}.
+During inference, a \textit{coverage vector} is updated at each Decoder time step, containing the sum of attention distributions over all previous time steps.
+It is provided as an additional input to the attention mechanism, so that the latter avoids giving attention to already extracted words and, thus, repeating them in the summary.
+To enhance this behaviour, PGN is also guided during training by an extra \textit{coverage loss}: a regularizer that penalizes repeated attention to the same input tokens.
+Thus, the overall loss function computed at the $t$-th Decoder's time step is:

+where $\lambda$ is a scalar weighting hyperparameter, $\mathbf{a}^t$ is the current attention distribution, index $i$ traverses the Encoder's time steps, $\mathbf{c}^t$ is the current coverage vector, while $L_{ML}^t$ is the primary loss term at the $t$-th Decoder's time step.
+Typically, $L_{ML}^t$ is the negative log likelihood of the $t$-th ground-truth summary word according to the final Decoder output, i.e., a generated probability distribution defined over all supported words of the extended vocabulary.
+The overall loss is summed over all the Decoder's time steps.

-The model does not use any pre-trained embeddings, learning word representations from scratch using the CNN/Daily Mail dataset.
-The model had remarkable success in handling OOV words, while also featuring a smaller vocabulary size and faster training times.
-It thus successfully handled most of the challenges outlined in Section \ref{ssec::SummarizationChallenges}.
-It was however not tested nor used on long Document Summarization, which is why more efficient and specialized models had to be developed.
+PGN does not use any pretrained word embeddings, learning instead token representations from scratch.
+At the time of its appearance it showed remarkable success in handling OOV words, while also featuring a smaller vocabulary size and faster training times.
+It thus successfully handled most of summarization challenges.
+However, although historically significant, PGN cannot handle long documents well.
+As a result, more efficient and specialized architectures were later developed.

-\paragraph{BERT \& Sparse Attention Transformers} In Section \ref{sssec:extractive} we featured \cite{lapata_bert} who adapted the Encoder-Decoder framework for Extractive Summarization tasks using BERT models.
-This same architecture and framework were used in the same paper to build an Abstractive Summarization model called \textbf{BERTSUM-ABS}.

-The Encoder is a pre-trained BERTSUM model.
-They also propose using a pre-trained BERTSUM-Ext model (i.e the model used for extractive summarization) as the encoder, in which case they call the model \textbf{BERTSUM-EXT-ABS}.
-They thus hoped to realize efficiency gains from a transfer-learning approach, as well as task-specific gains between extractive and summarization tasks \cite{wei2, gehrmann}.

-The Decoder is an \textit{untrained} 6-layer Vanilla Transformer.
-The researchers note that the untrained decoder may prove unstable during training and thus propose training the encoder and decoder on separate schedules.
-Specifically, they propose a slower learning rate for the pre-trained Encoder, in order for it to not be drastically destabilized by an unstable Decoder.
-The Encoder's learning rate would then gradually increase, as the Decoder became more schedule.

-The datasets used were already described in the previous section.
-BERTSUM-ABS did indeed realize performance gains compared to other models, although it was proven that the BERTSUM-EXT-ABS variant only managed marginal performance gains.

-In Section \ref{ssec::ClassificationSolutions} we discussed the reasons Vanilla Transformers can not be efficiently used for very long documents.
-The biggest challenge proved to be the self-attention mechanism and its $O(n^{2})$ cost in memory and computation.

-We also discussed a modification to these models which attempted to bypass this restriction, those being Sparse Transformers.
-Most of these models can be dropped-in traditional extractive and abstractive summarization tasks by substituting the Encoder part of the summarizer.
-Below are two successful examples of Sparse Transformers being used for Document Summarization.